Discours/discours-editor/README.md

 # immersive-stories

-Options:

-- - **fields**: an array of strings, the parts of quiz
+Widget will read the `window.immersive` field to have these props:

+- - **password**: a random string, generated on-demand to be the first in the room
-- - **callToAction**: a string, the label on the button
+- - **caption**: a string, the caption on the button

-TODO: tailwind proper connection